 Convert Degrees to Circles

-Enter your degree value in the form below to get the value calculated in circles.
+Enter the angle in degrees below to get the value converted to circles.

 One minute is equal to 1/60th of a degree and one second is equal to 1/60th of a minute.